Representation of the People: Franchise Extension and the ‘Sinn Féin Election’ In Ireland, 1918

+Do large franchise extensions bring about dramatic electoral changes?
 Electoral reforms in 1918 nearly tripled the number of people eligible to vote in Ireland.
 Following the reforms – the largest franchise extension in UK history – the previously obscure Sinn Féin party secured 73 of Ireland’s 105 seats, an outcome that precipitated a guerrilla war and ultimately independence from the United Kingdom.
-This paper examines the relationship between the franchise extension and the election results.
-We find little evidence of a connection between the two.
-New female electors appear less likely to have supported Sinn Féin.
-New male electors were slightly more likely to vote for Sinn Féin, but the magnitude of this effect was small and statistically insignificant.
-In fact, non-voting appears particularly high for both groups of new electors.
-Our results suggest that the extension of the franchise cannot explain Sinn Féin's victory.
-We conclude their electoral success was more likely driven by a change of heart on behalf of the Irish electorate, rather than a change in its composition.
+However, our analysis finds little evidence that the franchise reforms benefited Sinn Féin.
+New female electors appear less likely to have supported Sinn Féin while new male electors were no more likely to vote for Sinn Féin than the existing electorate.
+Women also appear less likely to have cast a vote at all.
+Economic and social factors did matter when it came to voting however, as did public opinion in relation to armed rebellion.
+These results remind us that dramatic political changes, such as those that took place in Ireland 1918, do not require dramatic changes in political participation.
+Sinn Féin’s electoral success was more likely driven by a change of heart on behalf of the Irish electorate, rather than a change in its composition.

 Does Statutory Incidence Matter?
 Earnings Responses to Social Security Contributionswith Barra Roantree (ESRI)

 This paper provides evidence that statutory incidence can play an important role in taxpayer behaviour.
 It is well-known that taxpayers avoid notches in the tax schedule where liabilities increase discontinuously.
 We investigate responses to notches using linked employer-employee earnings data.
 We show that short-run earnings responses are stronger for taxes paid by employees than for those paid by employers.
 This runs counter to the irrelevance of statutory incidence predicted by standard models.